cvet/fonline/README.md

 * *SdkPlaceholder* - all this stuff merged with build output in resulted sdk zip
 * *Source* - fonline engine specific code
 * *ThirdParty* - external dependencies of engine, included to repository

-## Clone / Build / Setup

-*Todo: Write about VSCode requirement and how to install it*
-*Todo: Write about VSCode FOnline extension and how to install it*
-*Todo: Write about WSL2 requirement and how to install it*
-*Todo: Write about Visual Studio 2019 (or build tools) requirement and how to install it*
-*Todo: Write about NodeJS requirement in VSCode extension development*
-You can build project by sh/bat script or directly use [CMake](https://cmake.org) generator.
-In any way first you must install CMake version equal or higher then 3.6.3.
-Information about build scripts you can find at BuildTools/README.md.
-All output binaries you can find in Workspace/output directory.

 ## Third-party packages